ERAs - Notes on Chassis Technical History and Specification

 INTRODUCTION

-The ERA marque is almost unique, as a major racing marque, in that, for each one of the twenty cars which were built by the company in period (1934 to 1952), the complete ownership history is known at every point in each car’s life.
+As a major motor racing marque, ERA is almost unique, in that, for each of the twenty cars which were built by the company during the period 1934 to 1952, the complete ownership history is known throughout each car’s life.

 The most comprehensive information on ERA ownership can be found in David Weguelin: The History of English Racing Automobiles - White Mouse Editions (1980).

-Since David Weguelin’s masterly book was published in 1980, the ERA Club has set itself the task of maintaining the cars' significant technical histories, with changes being noted here on the Club’s web site.
+Since David Weguelin’s wonderful book was published in 1980, the ERA Club has set itself the task of continuing to maintain each car’s significant technical history, with any changes being noted here on the Club’s web site.

 Anyone who has further information which adds, corrects or disputes anything herein should contact Adam Ferrington at info@eraclub.co.uk